Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 On our way to Nalanda, was Son Bhandar or Swarn Bhandar (Gold store)[8,9], the giant rock caves with carvings built as early as the 3rd or 4th century AD built by Jain monk Shri Vairaj deva.
 It is believed to have a treasure of king Bimbisara.
 Some believe that these caves are much older, about 3rd century BC belonging to Maurya’s period (319 to 180 BCE).
 Baraber caves, the first artificial caves of India, are reportedly of this period of 319-180 BCE.
 We missed visiting Barabar caves.
 We also missed visiting hot water spring near Rajgir, reported to be connected from Son Bhandar.

 By late afternoon, we reached Nalanda and visited ruins of ancient Nalanda University [10.11].
 It is spread over a large area for housing students and teachers of the period.
-The stupas, hostel rooms, meditation halls are lined up with bricks with plenty of open spaces.
+An evidence of stupas, hostel rooms, meditation halls planned well is seen in the form of well laid bricks and structures with plenty of open spaces.
 These ruins are recognized by UNESCO too.
 We had a guide here to understand the importance of this ancient monument.
 We missed seeing Nalanda archeological museum.
 We reached ICAR-Research Complex for Eastern Region [12] located near airport in Patna by late evening where we stayed in the guesthouse (thanks Dayanand ji for your support).

 Day 4-October 1, 2025

 We had a morning walk in the campus, saw demo plots of paddy with organic inputs and enjoyed view of aeroplanes descending and ascending close to our guesthouse.
 We visited Gurdwara Patna sahib, also called Takht Sri Harminder ji Patna Sahib [13], one of the five takhts of Sikhism.
 It is a birth place of Guru Gobind Singh, the tenth Sikh Guru.
 Thereafter, we visited Badi Patan devi temple, reported to be one of the 51 shakti peeths.
-On the way, to Gol ghar, we travelled along the highway and could see vast expanse of the Ganges.
-We visited Gol ghar which was closed, so was the case of Gandhi Sangrahalaya [14] and Bihar Museum, as these were holidays due to Navmi of Durga puja.
-We returned to the guesthouse where we had lunch and then rest.
-As this day was navmi of nav ratre, most tourist places were closed.
+On the way, to Gol ghar (storage structure built for food grains), as we travelled along the highway, we could see vast expanse of the Ganges.
+We visited from outside the Gol ghar which was closed, so was the Gandhi Sangrahalaya [14] and Bihar Museum, as 1st Oct was holiday due to Navmi of Durga puja.
+We returned to the guesthouse where we had lunch and then had a rest.
+Most tourist places were closed due to holiday which dampened our spirit .
+In fact, it served to recharge us too.
 We had earlier seen hectic activities of putting of statues of Ravan and others at Gandhi maidan in Patna where dignitaries were expected.
+Ravan dahan (death of Ravan) on the 10th day (Dussehra) is the most important end of Ram Navmi which symbolises victory of good over evil.

 Day 5-October 2, 2025

 We hired a taxi to go to Vaishali and Chhapra.
-We visited Vishwa Shanti Stupa (world peace monument)[15] which is constructed by Nipponzan Myhoji and Rajgir Buddha Vihar Society.
-This is the result of initiation of Stupa construction by the most Ven.
+We visited the Vishwa Shanti Stupa (World Peace Monument)[15] which is constructed by Nipponzan Myhoji and Rajgir Buddha Vihar Society.
+This is the result of initiation of Stupa constructions by the most Ven.
 Nichidatsu Fuji Guruji, who saw the destruction of Nagasaki and Hiroshima with atomic bomb in August, 1945 and wished to have stupas for peace and love all over the world.
-Unfortunately, we could not visit it from inside as it was public holiday.
+Unfortunately, we could not visit it from inside as the 2nd October was public holiday, due to birthday of Mahatma Gandhi, father of our nation.
 Later, we visited excavation site where Ashok Pillar [16] and other stupas in flat ancient ruin formats are found nearby, at Kolhua, a part of ancient Vaishali city.
 This place, probably about 3000 years old belonging to Maurya’s period, is significant in the Buddha’s life, as it is here he lived for many years.
 He allowed nuns to the sangha (organization) and developed this area to have monastery and kutagarshala (resting place for travelling devotees as well as venue for spiritual discussion), gave last sermon to his followers and announced his approaching passing away (nirvana).
 This is a beautiful place, clean and austere in its natural surroundings.
-Near the brick stupa is located a 18.3 meter high red sandstone pillar with a statue of lion seated at the top, called Ashok pillar or lion pillar [17].
+Near the brick stupa is located a 18.3 meter high red sandstone pillar with a statue of lion seated at the top, called Ashoka pillar or lion pillar [17].
+Ashoka, the Great had many pillars built in different locations mostly in North India.

 We later were on the way to Chirand archeological site, but it was getting late, with rains about to lash out.
 We missed this important site as well as Ambika Bhavani temple, another Shakti peeth.
 We decided to go to Chhapra railway station.
 We left Chhapra at about 8 pm by Poorbiya Express, and reached Gorakhpur at 10 pm and then took rest for a night.
 We had a bad experience with our taxi driver, as he was late and unmindful of our travel needs.